lord/acedown/rendernotes.md

 I think <https://ace.c9.io/#nav=api&api=edit_session> is a complete list of the public API for `VirtualRenderer`.
 In particular look at `setSession`

+Ah, it looks like `session.getLine` is called in `TextLayer`, outside of the `VirtualRenderer`.
+We can maybe just remove all of the layers and write our own virtualrenderer to handle everything?

 ## All variables stored on `VirtualRenderer`

     this.container = container || dom.createElement("div");